mvlg/mvlg.github.io/index.md

 ### Nature, Technology, Politics

-Another major strand of my research addresses the aesthetic and political roles played by nonhuman nature, ecological systems, and organic form in twentieth-century Germany.
+Another major strand of my research addresses the aesthetic and political roles that nonhuman nature, ecological systems, and organic form have played in twentieth-century Germany.
 With Gregory Bryda, I co-edited a 2022 special issue of the [Zeitschrift für Kunstgeschichte](https://www.degruyter.com/journal/key/zkg/html?lang=en) on _Art and Environment in the Third Reich_, which brings together scholars from both medieval and modern periods to offer new perspectives on the representation and manipulation of nature under fascism.
 I have also published on themes  from [vegetal vitalism in Weimar cinema and philosophy](https://direct.mit.edu/grey/article-abstract/doi/10.1162/grey_a_00252/10781/Vegetal-Gestures-Cinema-and-the-Knowledge-of-Life?redirectedFrom=fulltext), to the place of anti-Darwinist biology and natural philosophy in the thought of the modernist architect Mies van der Rohe.

 ### Migration as Method: Diffusionism and the Global Politics of the Deep Past